ychang21/week-4-game/README.md

-#Star Wars RPG
+# Star Wars RPG

 [Star Wars RPG link](https://enigmatic-atoll-95453.herokuapp.com/ )

-###One of my favorite movies of all time is Star Wars.
+### One of my favorite movies of all time is Star Wars.
 It is the ultimate story of good vs evil and so it makes it a perfect theme for a battle game.
 This game was built with HTML, CSS, Bootstrap, Javascript, and jQuery.

+## Instructions
 At the start of the game the player will choose a character by clicking on the character's picture.
 The player will play as that character for the rest of the game.

 The player then chooses which enemy they will attack by clicking on that enemy's picture.